Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 2. it’s the only backpacker’s accommodation in Likoma

-Set on one of the most gorgeous stretches of beach in the whole island, the lodge offers four open chalets (shared bathroom), a cheap dorm, a couple of ensuite rooms, and camping options on the beach under the shade of cozy mango trees.
+Set on one of the most gorgeous stretches of beach on the whole island, the lodge offers four open chalets (shared bathroom), a cheap dorm, a couple of ensuite rooms, and camping options on the beach under the shade of cozy mango trees.

 The bar and lounge areas are nice and there are beach chairs, hammocks, and sheds available – overall the Mango Drift is a great place to chill.